apache/streampipes/streampipes-processors-transformation-jvm/src/main/resources/org.apache.streampipes.processors.transformation.jvm.processor.state.buffer/documentation.md

 ## Description

+Buffers values of a sensor, while state does not change.
-This processor measures how long a boolean value does not change.
-Once the value is changes the event with the measured time is emitted.
+Select a state field in the event.
+Events are buffered as long as state field does not change.
+When it changes result event is emitted.

 ***

 ## Required input

-A boolean value is required in the data stream.
+Define the state and sensor value field

+### Timestamp
+A mapping  property for a timestamp field

-### Field
+### State

-The boolean field which is monitored for state changes.

-***

-## Configuration
+Select the field representing the state

-### Timer value
+### Sensor value to cache
-Define whether it should be measured how long the value is true or how long the value is false.
+Select the field with the numerical values to buffer

 ## Output
-Appends a field with the time how long the value did not change.
-Is emitted on the change of the boolean value.
-Runtime name: measured_time
+Emits a new event on state change, with the fields `timestamp`, `state`, and a list containing all `sensor values`.